dpro7026/sales_app_1/README.md

 ```
 rails -v
 ```
-Create a new rails app with a Postgresql database:
+Create a new rails app with a Postgresql database:<br/>
 (rather than default SQLite3 database)
 ```
 rails new first_app --database=postgresql